 Hope Hicks wasn’t a victim; on this both her allies and critics agreed.
 She didn’t faint in a field of poppies and wake to find herself on Donald Trump’s campaign, 35,000 feet up and strapped in aboard a Boeing 757.
 Over the course of three years, she’d spent more time with Trump than anyone, more than his own children and his wife, and she acknowledged his flaws and idiosyncrasies.
 She had made her choices knowingly, even if she couldn’t know where they’d lead her.
 But she believed Trump was a good person, and she was angered that his critics didn’t seem open to the parts of his personality that would lead them to believe the same.
 To Hicks, the president’s policies were secondary considerations — the man himself came first.
 And at the end of the day, she really liked him.
 “Part of it is because of the proximity,” a source close to her said, “part of it is human nature.”
 She even sounded a little like him sometimes, uttering words like loser in her sugary voice.

 It would require an extraordinary sequence of events for her to finally quit.
-According to dozens of interviews conducted, over five weeks, with more than 30 current and former senior White House officials, what Hicks “went through,” to borrow the words of the president, wasn’t really about her at all.
+According to dozens of interviews conducted, over five weeks, with more than 30 current and former senior White House officials, administration officials, campaign officials, and individuals close to the president, in addition to sources with direct knowledge of these circumstances, what Hicks “went through,” to borrow the words of the president, wasn’t really about her at all.
 She was something more like a pawn in a campaign to upend the White House from afar.